pinDeliver/pinDeliver/documentation/movie_clip_go_native_app.md

-# Movie clip - Go Driver native app
+# Video clip - Go Native app

-The pinDeliver Go app is a tool for the driver.
-This is an app with a lot of functionality and it is also possible to use different settings to control what should be visible for the driver even though some information is mandatory.
+The pinDeliver Go Native app serves as a comprehensive tool designed specifically for drivers.
+This versatile application offers a wide array of features, providing drivers with a robust toolkit for their tasks.
+Additionally, it offers customizable settings, allowing for fine-tuned control over the information presented to the driver, while ensuring that essential information remains readily accessible.

-The native app is developed for Android and iOS devices and supports package scanning when loading and unloading and in some other flows, for example returns.
+This Native app has been carefully crafted for compatibility with both Android and iOS devices.
+Its functionality includes package scanning during loading and unloading processes, and it extends to various other workflows, such as handling returns.

-Click the screenshot below to see a clip for the main workflow in Go native app.
+For a visual demonstration of the primary workflow within the Go Native app, please click on the provided video below.

 <p float="right">
 <a href="https://youtu.be/5Q_eE5KR6oA" target="_blank">